-IoT technology has enormous potential for the wastewater treatment industry: protecting and extending the life of water infrastructure, optimizing wastewater treatment processes, and reducing the energy requirements throughout, reducing its carbon (and overall GHG) emissions footprint.
+IoT technology has great potential for the wastewater treatment industry.
+It can protect and extend the life of water infrastructure, optimize wastewater treatment processes and reduce energy requirements.
+This, in turn, reduces the carbon and overall GHG emissions footprint.

 Join us as we help build a net-zero world!

-Our Severn Water Leak Detection (WLD) system has an important role in helping the world save energy and water and reducing the carbon footprint of water infrastructure, including wastewater.
+The Severn Water Leak Detection (WLD) system has a significant purpose.
+It helps to conserve energy, water and reduce the carbon footprint of water infrastructure, such as wastewater.